marciovalk/Frontier-Estimation---Matsuoka-distribution/README.txt

-This directory contains the codes used to simulate and construct the figures in the article.
+This directory contains the codes used to simulate and construct the figures in the article

+"A three-step approach to production frontier estimation and the Matsuoka’s distribution."

 List of codes and as a brief description: